-Pupils in 60 countries go on strike from school on March 15, 2019, to demand urgent action from the world’s leaders on climate change.
+Pupils from around the world are going on strike from school to demand urgent action from the world’s leaders on climate change.
 Here, a scientist answers teenagers’ questions about climate change, gathered by the Priestley International Centre for Climate at a previous strike in February.
 You can find more Q&As like this on the centre’s website.
 If you’re a teen, you can have your questions about the world answered by academic experts – find out how at the end of this article.

 How long is the planet going to last?
 I heard it was 12 years…

 The “12 years” date you’ve heard comes from a special report requested by the United Nations, which looks at the impacts of global warming at 1.5°C above pre-industrial levels.
 At the moment, the world is 1°C warmer than in the late 19th century: the earliest period for which we have reliable temperature measurements and just before the Industrial Revolution got into full swing.

 To avoid global warming above 1.5°C, humanity needs to cut its carbon dioxide (CO₂) emissions to about half of today’s levels by 2030, and to zero by 2050.
 The 2030 date – 12 years from when the report was released in October, 2018 – got a lot of media attention.

 Missing the 2030 deadline would make it very difficult to keep global warming under 1.5°C. That temperature is not necessarily safe, but the damage caused by climate change will quickly get worse with higher levels of warming.